reactiveui/refit/README.md

 ### Passing state into custom HttpClient middleware

-If there is runtime state that you need to pass to an HttpRequestHandler you can add a property with a dynamic value to the underlying `HttpRequestMessage.Properties` by applying a `RequestProperty` attribute to a parameter:
+If there is runtime state that you need to pass to a `DelegatingHandler` you can add a property with a dynamic value to the underlying `HttpRequestMessage.Properties` by applying a `RequestProperty` attribute to a parameter:

 ```csharp